The Decision: Should I Attend PSP or a Regionally Accredited Graduate Program?

 The issue of accreditation is important to understand.
-When talking with prospective students about the Professional School of Psychology, we always bring up the issue, even if the prospective student does not.
+When talking with prospective students about The Professional School of Psychology (PSP), we always bring up the issue, even if the prospective student does not.

-The problem is that we do not fit into the mold defined by the regional accrediting agency.
-We continue to focus on delivering accessible, affordable and high quality education for the mature and accomplished learner.
+The problem is that over the past two decades we have not fit into the mold defined by the regional accrediting agency.
+We have focused on delivering accessible, affordable and high quality education for mature and accomplished learners.
 We do not believe that an expensive and staff-intensive administrative structure is needed when serving mature and accomplished students.
-In most cases, students who attend regional accredited graduate schools must pay up to $40,000 per year (at least $120,000 for the total program) and often must attend school full-time (thus losing their own income for at least two or three years).
-After years of ongoing and careful analysis, it remains our position that the operating expenses required of accredited private educational institutions must inevitably be passed to the students through tuitions, while not necessarily providing any increase in the quality of the education being provided nor received—at least with regard to mature and accomplished students.
-We believe that we provide a high quality graduate psychology education without sending our students into lifelong debt.
+In most cases, students who attend regional accredited graduate schools must pay up to $60,000 per year (often more than $200,000 for the total program) and often must attend school full-time (thus losing their own income for at least two or three years).
+After years of ongoing and careful analysis, it remained our position for many years that the operating expenses required of accredited private educational institutions must inevitably be passed through tuitions to the students while not necessarily providing any increase in the quality of the education being provided nor received—at least with regard to mature and accomplished students.
+We have believed for many years that we can provide a high quality education without sending our students into lifelong debt.

 What is APA approval?

 In addition to approval and accreditation, some graduate schools are recognized by the American Psychological Association.
-The APA approves some, but not all, accredited schools, and only approves doctoral-level, clinical programs.
+The APA approves some but not all accredited schools, and only approves doctoral-level, clinical programs operated by American institutions.
 PSP has never sought and does not intend to seek APA approval for its doctoral clinical program.
-As in the case of regional accreditation, the reason residing behind this decision concerns the substantial increase in costs (and therefore increased tuition rates) associated with APA approval.
+As in the case of regional accreditation, the reason residing behind this decision concerns the substantial increase in costs associated with APA approval (and resulting in increased tuition rates).

 What is Changing with Regard to PSP and Accreditation?